-The philosophy of Osteopathy is that structure and function are interrelated and interdependent.
-Our treatments aim to normalize the structure so that it functions as efficiently as possible.
+The philosophy of Osteopathy is that structure and function are interrelated.
+In laymans terms this means that our treatments aim to normalise the structure, so that it functions as efficiently as possible.

 We aim to assist the natural process of pregnancy and birth by aiding the body to adapt and align as the pregnancy progresses.
-Osteopathic treatment achieves this by using safe and efficient techniques, while making sure the mother is comfortable at all times.
+Osteopathic treatment may achieve this by using gentle techniques, while making sure the mother is comfortable at all times.

-Osteopathy is safe and gentle for both the mother and the baby.
+Osteopathy is recommended for both the mother and the baby.
 The techniques used during pregnancy are carefully selected to minimise any risk.
 These techniques are gentle and the comfort of the mother is always taken into consideration and may be adapted to suit each patient.

 Depending on the type of labour experienced, women can have a wide range of issues post-natally.
-Osteopathic care can help to restore and maintain normal pelvic alignment and mobility and therefore, taking away any pain and discomfort they may be feeling.
+Osteopathic care may help to minimise the musculoskeletal tension that may have arisen during birth or as a result of the pregnancy, affecting pelvic mobility, pain and discomfort.
 If you have unresolved childbirth stresses from labour, these can contribute not only to ongoing back problems, but also to difficulties with menstruation, stress incontinence, and bowel problems such as constipation.

-Osteopathic treatment can also help with aches and pains associated with poor breast-feeding posture, lifting car capsules and prams, carrying your baby and bending over the cot.
+Osteopathic treatment may also help with the musculoskeletal aches and pains associated with poor breast-feeding posture, lifting car capsules and prams, carrying your baby and bending over the cot.

-Overall, postnatal treatment can help with long term preventative care, allowing you to relax and enjoy your new baby.
+Overall, postnatal treatment is a great way to help with long term preventative care, allowing you to relax and enjoy your new baby.